With skilled young employees continually entering the workforce, many are not as motivated and able to stay on task as the older generations.

 The Top 9 Ways To Motivate Employees

 Usually, the top of the list for most employees is the desire to have a flexible schedule and make more money.
-While many companies are strapped for cash due to the state of the economy, it is no longer only the employees feeling the pinch.
+While many companies are strapped for cash due to the economy's state, it is no longer only the employees feeling the pinch.
 To address some of these top concerns, here are the nine best ways to motivate employees.

 #1.
 Pay Your Employees – Faster!